semikolan-co/Instalyzer/README.md

 cd Instalyzer
 ```

-Now run the following command to install the dependencies:
+Now you can run the following command to install the dependencies:
 ```shell
 npm install
 ```